 • Try performing the restricted action again.
 See if it goes through.
 Afterward, re-enable your antivirus or consider using the Windows built-in Microsoft Defender instead to protect your PC.

-Fix 11: Reinstall the Problematic Program
+Fix 11: Reinstall the problematic program

 Does the “You need permission to perform this action” message appear when you try to run an app?
 Are you logged in to your admin account when this happens?
-If so, it’s difficult to tell what’s causing the permission issue.
-So, try reinstalling the app and see if that helps.

 Follow these steps to uninstall the program: